PMG100: Project Management I: Introduction

 If your professional goals are reflected within these questions and you answered affirmatively, the Project Management I: Introduction course is a great resource to move you forward.
 This course is designed to educate you about the fundamentals of project management and program governance while preparing you for an entry level career as a Project Coordinator, Business Consultant, Business Analyst, IT Consultant or Associate Project Manager.
 Beyond providing you with the knowledge, skills and abilities requested by employers for these roles this course also provides participants with workforce development workshops and preparation to attain PMI’s CAPM industry recognized certification.

 Our online and hybrid delivery model allows users to proceed at their own pace while balancing the addition of this course with their existing work-life commitments.
-The course is designed to refresh and build upon your existing knowledge of IT and begin to integrate information security into a framework that makes the new concepts tangible and easy to digest.
+The course is designed to refresh and build upon your existing knowledge and integrate the project management framework in a manner that makes the new concepts easy to digest.
 Our instructors are industry experts with substantial years of professional experience in the field and the classroom.

 Planning: Planning happens next and during this phase the project components are identified and broken into smaller more manageable activities—this is called the work break down structure (WBS).
 The WBS is further broken down into the specific tasks that must be completed to deliver upon the project goals and objectives and each tasks is assigned to a specific team or team member.
 Identification of stakeholders, risks and implementation of communication/reporting practices are accomplished during this phase as well